 A blog is nothing else than a website (or a part of a site) with a specific structure (usually reverse chronologically ordered).
 It’s composed of different blog posts (pages) that ideally talk about a common topic.

-Sidenote: There are many other solutions you could use like Tumblr, Blogger or WordPress.com.
+Sidenote: There are many other solutions you could use like Tumblr, Blogger or WordPress.com (see a full list of free blog makers here).
 However, for practicality’s sake, I’ve picked what I think are the best blogging platforms.

 WordPress.org itself is free.
-However, you’ll need to host the application with a hosting provider.
-There are many to choose from, but I would recommend checking out Namecheap (yes, they do budget-friendly hosting too) or SiteGround (if you are looking for a high-quality service).
+However, you’ll need to self-host the application with a web hosting provider.
+There are many to choose from, but I would recommend checking out Namecheap (yes, they do budget-friendly WordPress hosting too) or SiteGround (if you are looking for a high-quality service).

 One of the beauties of WordPress is that you can change your theme (template) and your website will look completely different – only a couple of clicks needed.

 WordPress themselves have a repository with themes you can use for free.
 However, if you’d like to have a more sophisticated theme and get support for it, check WordPress theme marketplaces like ThemeForest or Elegant Themes.

 As a blogger, WordPress has all the features you’ll need (e.g., categories, tags, etc.).
 However, not all that glitters is gold and WordPress has some complications you should be aware of.
 Let’s check out its advantages and disadvantages:

 WordPress is an advanced solution, and the limitations are (virtually) zero.
 You can modify their system to adapt it to your needs (e.g., hook to a database), but for this you’ll most likely need technical knowledge or a web developer.

 Since it’s open source, you won’t need to pay for the software.
 If you get an affordable hosting provider (e.g., Namecheap), you can have your blog online for less than $40 per year – assuming you don’t need a premium theme, plugins or a developer’s help.